sparkflows/sparkflows-docs/docs/operating/installing-mysql.rst

 * ``GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'Sparkflows@123' WITH GRANT OPTION;``
 * ``FLUSH PRIVILEGES;``

+NOTES * The Port on which MYSQL Running ie 3306, should be accessible from target machine.

 MySQL JDBC Driver
 -----------------